• Skip to primary navigation

 Eligibility and application

-Visiting Scholars will ordinarily be law professors and scholars from law schools, research institutes or other academic institutions; we do not accept graduate or research students as Visiting Scholars.
+International Visiting Law Scholars will ordinarily be law professors and scholars from law schools, research institutes or other academic institutions; we do not accept graduate or research students as Visiting Scholars.
 Special consideration will be given to visitors who can make a contribution to our Law School community through their research and other activities, or who will work with colleagues here.
-Prospective Visiting Scholars will be expected to arrange a Faculty Sponsor from the Law School before being accepted.
-Faculty Sponsors must be full-time faculty members with a shared area of research interest who are available to work with the Visiting Scholar for the duration on the visit.
+Prospective International Visiting Law Scholars will be expected to arrange a Faculty Sponsor from the Law School before being accepted.
+Faculty Sponsors must be full-time faculty members with a shared area of research interest who are available to work with the International Visiting Law Scholars for the duration on the visit.
 In some cases, we may be able to assist matching qualified applicants with a Faculty Sponsor.

 See our Law School Directory for a list of faculty.

-For Visiting Scholars who require a Visa, the Law School will work in cooperation with Faculty Scholar Immigration Services (FSIS) to assist with the paperwork.
+The Law School will work in cooperation with Faculty Scholar Immigration Services (FSIS) to assist with visa paperwork.
 Applications must be received far enough in advance to prepare and process the necessary paperwork.
 Required approvals and signed documentation must be submitted to FSIS no later than three months before the proposed arrival date.
-Preparation of documents beforehand could also take several months.
+Preparation of documents beforehand takes additional time, sometimes several months.
 If there is not sufficient time to process paperwork before the start date, it may be necessary to adjust the visit schedule.
-For Visa purposes, Visiting Scholars must be able to show that they can meet the minimum support requirements for themselves and their J-2 dependents.
+For Visa purposes, International Visiting Law Scholars must be able to show that they can meet the minimum support requirements for themselves and their J-2 dependents.

-To apply, complete our online Visiting Scholar Application.
+To apply, complete our online International Visiting Law Scholar Application.

 Japan